nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 *   If the option `-wph` is not specified, the average translator's translation speed will be used to produce three estimation timings for you to consider.

 > :bulb: You have to specify the file extension too!
 E.g. `script.txt`.

+> :memo: Ensure the script file is in your workspace folder!
+E.g. it should be in `data/Default/script.txt` if your workspace name is "Default".

 <br/>